MechaChain/MechaChain-Smart-Contracts/docs/ERC721/MechaPilots2219V2.md

 ### `totalSupply() → uint256` (public) (inherited)<a name="MechaPilots2219V1-totalSupply--" id="MechaPilots2219V1-totalSupply--"></a>
-Returns the total amount of tokens minted.
+Returns the total balances of tokens.
+Takes into account the burned ones.